Positive, Minus & Interesting Reflection

 - Why did it work?

 I will reflect on my practice and see where I could improve.
-I often found myself writing pages and pages of reflection over one single 50 minute lesson, mostly about the negatives and what could have been better.
-I would never go into detail about the positives (I had a lot of positives in each lesson - as would anyone!) and I would never really think about the 'interesting' aspects.
-I would waste so much time on a typing up a massive reflection that no one would even read.
+I often found myself writing pages and pages of reflection over one single 50-minute lesson, mostly about the negatives and what could have been better.
+I would never go into detail about the positives (I had a lot of positives in each lesson—as would anyone!), and I would never really think about the 'interesting' aspects.
+I would waste so much time typing up a massive reflection that no one would even read.

-During a practical experience in Malaysia the Director of Education of Charles Darwin University introduced the PMI system.
+During a practical experience in Malaysia, the Director of Education at Charles Darwin University introduced the PMI system.
 This is how she observed my lessons.
-It was simple and effective and now all my lesson and daily reflections are similar.
-She wrote a few words then verbally expanded on it.
+It was simple and effective; now, all my lessons and daily reflections are similar.
+She wrote a few words and then verbally expanded on them.
 I loved it and adapted my reflective practices that day.

-PMI: Positive, Minus & Interesting: It allows you to focus on one aspect at a time, no need for too much detail and it is an easy way to think "Oh yeah ... that worked, I am going to try that again!"
+It allows you to focus on one aspect at a time, with no need for too much detail, and it is an easy way to think, "Oh yeah ... that worked, I am going to try that again!"

-The freebie for this week is a PDF of a PMI template that you can use during your next lesson reflection.
+The freebie for this week is a PDF of a PMI template you can use during your next lesson reflection.
 Download it here.
-I encourage you to try it out.
-See if it works for you.
-Pick out the important parts of your lesson or day and don't dwell on the little things.
+Try it out and see if it works for you.
+Pick the important parts of your lesson or day, and don't dwell on the little things.

-To show you, I will use an example during a lesson I taught in Malaysia on Indigenous Art.
-This is an insight to my reflection:
+To show you, I will use an example from a lesson I taught in Malaysia on Indigenous Art.
+This is an insight into my reflection:

 Lesson: Year 6 Indigenous Art (Dot Painting) at Tenby International School, Penang, Malaysia.